sandersn/manual/Assignability.md

 ## Structural Assignability

 Structural assignability is an feature of Typescript that most languages do not have.
-But it's expensive: it's actually the last assignability check because it's so slow and painstaking.
-Simple equality is the first check!
+But it's expensive: it's the last assignability check because it's so slow and painstaking.
 Structural assignability functions as a fallback when all other kinds of assignability have failed to return true.
+In fact, `===` is the first check!

 Structural assignability applies to anything that has properties and signatures: classes, interfaces, and object literal types, basically.
 Intersection types also check structural assignability if no other comparison works.

 The comparison itself is not that complicated.
-It first checks the target properties that every property in the target is present in the source:
+It first checks that every property in the target is present in the source:

 ```ts
 var source: { a, b };